 will also synchronize any bound element of the view, with the new field value, as shown in the following example where the model

-of the color-select component above, is accessed from the following component to get or set the selected color:
+of the color-select component above, is accessed from the following component to get or set the currently selected color:

 <div z-load="default">